0xcert/framework/docs/api/core.md

 ### calculate(data, proofs)

-An `asynchronous` class instance `function` which returns an asset imprint when all the provided `data` are included in the evidence and are thus correctly described by the provided `proofs`.
+An `asynchronous` class instance `function` which returns an asset imprint when all the provided `data` is included in the evidence and are thus correctly described by the provided `proofs`.
 Note that custom data properties that are not described by the class schema will always be ignored and will thus always pass.

 **Arguments:**